 - At the end of the discussion, a new ranking vote is taken either on conference call or via separate e-mail.
 The candidate with the most votes is selected.
 If a clear candidate is not decided, or if the points are close for first place, the committee will discuss either by e-mail or conference call the top candidates and make a decision.

-- Approval by the Chair of the AGU Natural Hazards Focus Group
+- Approval by the Chair of the AGU Natural Hazards Section

 - The role of the Chair is to accept or reject the recommendation of the Award committee on the basis of its evaluation of the process and its knowledge of the candidates.
 Whereas the Chair may not substitute for the choice, it can ask for further clarification or additional deliberation.